Molodos/ElegooNeptuneThumbnails-Prusa/README.md

 parameter `--printer=<printer_model>` after the path of the processing script in the PrusaSlicer settings.
 It should look like `C:\Users\Michael\ElegooNeptuneThumbnails-Prusa.exe --printer=NEPTUNE4PRO`.
 Allowed values are the following:

-NEPTUNE4, NEPTUNE4PRO, NEPTUNE4PLUS, NEPTUNE4MAX, NEPTUNE3PRO, NEPTUNE3PLUS, NEPTUNE3MAX, NEPTUNE2, NEPTUNE2S, NEPTUNE2D and NEPTUNEX
+NEPTUNE4, NEPTUNE4PRO, NEPTUNE4PLUS, NEPTUNE4MAX, NEPTUNE3PRO, NEPTUNE3PLUS, NEPTUNE3MAX, NEPTUNE2, NEPTUNE2S,
+NEPTUNE2D, NEPTUNEX and ORANGESTORMGIGA

 ### Does the "normal" Neptune 3 support this plugin?